ashfurrow/blog/source/blog/2018-03-17-building-better-software-by-building-better-teams.html.markdown

 og_image: /img/blog/building-better-software-by-building-better-teams/team.jpg
 ---

 On March 16, 2018, I delivered the opening keynote for [Appdevcon][], which was titled _Building Better Software by Building Better Teams_.
 Slides are [here][slides].
-The video will be available at a later date, but this is important enough to write a blog post accompanying the talk.
-I'll add the video to this post when it becomes available.
-In the mean time, this post serves as a kind of pseudo-transcript of the talk.
+This post serves as a kind of pseudo-transcript of the talk.
+I also did [an interview](https://vimeo.com/270512268) with the conference organizers after my talk.

+<iframe src="https://player.vimeo.com/video/270512761?title=0&amp;byline=0&amp;portrait=0" width="100%" height="360" frameborder="0" allowfullscreen="allowfullscreen"></iframe>

 (READMORE)